kw/pymex/README.md

 http://github.com/kw/pymex

-See the Issues section near the bottom if you have problems, or send me a message on GitHub, or maybe even send me an e-mail (kwatford@cise.ufl.edu)
+See the Issues section near the bottom if you have problems, or send me a message on GitHub, or maybe even send me an e-mail (kwatford@gmail.com)

 # Requirements #